 Phonics and Reading

 Throughout Reception and Key Stage 1, Phonics is taught, every day, in discrete, 20 minute sessions.
 It is also a focus throughout the school day and children are encouraged to apply their phonic knowledge at every available opportunity.
 The Letters and Sounds document is followed as a means of introducing the children to new phonemes and graphemes in the suggested order.
 We teach Letters and Sounds through a programme called Bug Club.
 This also links to the books that the children are allocated to read in the classroom and at home.
-The children’s phonic knowledge is tracked from Reception and throughout Key Stage 1.
+The children’s phonic knowledge is tracked from Reception and throughout Key Stage 1 using phonics tracker.

 Please click here to access our whole school phonics overview.

 2019-2020: 97% of children passed the phonic screening in Year 1